Vision-360/SE-Submissions/README.md

 Team Member Formation:<br>
 1. Choosing the field of interest after a series of meetings with the team members.
-2. Selecting the appropriate mentor best suited to the technology selected.
+2. Selecting the appropriate mentor best suited to the technology selected.<br>

+Project Idea Discussion and Synopsis Drafting:
+1. Project Ideas explored by all the team members.
+2. Decided on two project ideas before presenting to our project mentor, Professor Sachin.
+The ideas were:
+    1. Our first idea was a suspicious activity detection system that we wanted to build using various AI models.
+We read numerous research papers on this to broaden our   knowledge.
+    2. Our second idea was an intelligent suggestive system for backpackers.
+3. After a thorough research on both the ideas we narrowed our project topic to a Smart Survillance system.

 # Team Members